This gluten-free vegetarian tostadas recipe is a delicious plant-based spin on traditional Mexican tostadas.

 - Add the chopped potatoes and cook for about 6 minutes until they begin to brown.
 If they begin to stick, add a couple tablespoons of water to the pan.

 - Add the chopped stems of the swiss chard (not the leaves), minced garlic, chili powder, and cumin and cook for about 2 minutes, and season to taste with salt and pepper.
-If the potatoes are still not cooked through, add a few more tbsp of water and continue to cook.
+If the potatoes are still not cooked through, add a few more tablespoon of water and continue to cook.

 - Once the potatoes are cooked through, add the drained black beans to the pan and mix to combine.
 Once the beans are heated through, add the leaves of the chopped swiss chard and mix together.
 Remove the pan from the heat.